NJPBioInfoProjects/BF550-Motif-Detection/README.md

 ## Notes
 - The project follows a structured format where functions should be implemented in sequence.
 - Only built-in Python libraries are used.
-- If collaborating, each student submits their own assignment.

 ## License
 This project is for educational purposes under the BF550 course guidelines.